HL7/davinci-dtr/input/pagecontent/background.md

 > |                   | [Task](http://hl7.org/fhir/R4/task.html)                                   |
  {: .grid;}

-### SMART on FHIR and Native Applications
-Guidance is being provided to allow DTR functionality to be invoked outside of regular EHR clinical workflows using a SMART on FHIR app or an EHR-based "Native" app to provide a consistent way of evaluating payer rules and documentation requirements across EHR implementations.
-As such client implementers creating a SMART App will also need to be familiar with the [SMART on FHIR](http://hl7.org/fhir/smart-app-launch) specification.
-(Payer implementers only need to be familiar with the SMART on FHIR specification if they plan to develop SMART apps for launch by CDS Hooks or other purposes.)
-These applications **SHALL** conform to the requirements defined in their respective [Capability Statements](artifacts.html#behavior-capability-statements).

-### Must Support
+#### US Core Implementation Guide
+Implementers will need the knowledge of [US Core](http://hl7.org/fhir/us/core/STU3.1.1/) to access information for pre population via CQL calls to *21st Century* compliant FHIR APIs.
+The light client **SHOULD** import the US Core Server capability statement.

 This IG marks elements with the Must Support flag in its profiles.
 Implementation of Must Support **SHALL** be compliant with HRex.
 However, note that this guide does profile on top of US Core profiles where Must Support has been defined on certain elements (e.g., [DTR Medication Request](StructureDefinition-dtr-medicationrequest.html) profile).
 The FHIR specification makes it clear that when profiling another profile, a MustSupport flag can be constrained further (i.e., taken from 'false' to 'true') but cannot be loosened (i.e., changed from 'true' to 'false').
 See [US Core Must Support Guidance](https://hl7.org/fhir/us/core/STU3.1.1/general-guidance.html#must-support).

-This IG also references the [US Core IG](http://hl7.org/fhir/us/core/STU3.1.1/).
 Da Vinci DTR implementations **SHALL** conform to the US Core IG [Must Support](https://hl7.org/fhir/us/core/STU3.1.1/general-guidance.html#must-support) Guidance where US Core IG resources are used.

+#### SMART on FHIR and Native Applications
+Guidance is being provided to allow DTR functionality to be invoked outside of regular EHR clinical workflows using a SMART on FHIR app or an EHR-based "Native" app to provide a consistent way of evaluating payer rules and documentation requirements across EHR implementations.
+As such client implementers creating a SMART App will also need to be familiar with the [SMART on FHIR](http://hl7.org/fhir/smart-app-launch) specification.
+(Payer implementers only need to be familiar with the SMART on FHIR specification if they plan to develop SMART apps for launch by CDS Hooks or other purposes.)
+These applications **SHALL** conform to the requirements defined in their respective [Capability Statements](artifacts.html#behavior-capability-statements).

+#### CQL
+[Clinical Quality Language (CQL)](https://cql.hl7.org/) is used to query the Electronic Health Record (EHR) FHIR server to pre-populate the DTR Questionnaire.

+#### Additional Requirements
-This implementation guide will adopt by reference the following [HRex Conformance Requirements](http://build.fhir.org/ig/HL7/davinci-ehrx/conformance.html)  In addition, systems **SHALL** comply with additional requirements called out in IG text and Profile definitions.
+This implementation guide also adopts, by reference, these [HRex Conformance Requirements](http://build.fhir.org/ig/HL7/davinci-ehrx/conformance.html)

+Systems **SHALL** comply with additional requirements called out in IG text and Profile definitions.

 <div markdown="1" class="new-content">